horskyyaron/blog_v3/content/posts/articles-ideas.md

 title = 'Articles Ideas'
 +++

-* Empanadas - the glory of a procedure and before hand planning.
+* [ ] Empanadas - the glory of a procedure and before hand planning.
-* how i made a simple script of updating the "updating" date in my neovim config only for my blog
+* [X] how i made a simple script of updating the "updating" date in my neovim config only for my blog
-* docker - using anime analogy
+* [ ] docker - using anime analogy
-* authorization and authentication - build something
+* [ ] authorization and authentication - build something
-* building a database
+* [ ] building a database
+* [ ] document the building of lazymux
+* [ ] vertical dev vs horizontal (adapter then thin layer or each component first)